BCW-dot/PDE-based-Heston-Solver-GPU-accelerated/README.md

 This codebase is part of my Master's Thesis in Mathematics.
 The main goal was to develop high-performance computing solutions for option pricing and stochastic model calibration in real-time to market data.
 The numerical approach uses PDE-based methods for option pricing and the Levenberg-Marquardt algorithm for calibration.
-A good starting point to understand the theory behind this codebase is my Reddit post: https://www.reddit.com/r/quant/comments/1kj9kle/project_interactive_gpuaccelerated_pde_solver_for/ Performance Benchmarks
+A good starting point to understand the theory behind this codebase is my Reddit post: https://www.reddit.com/r/quant/comments/1kj9kle/project_interactive_gpuaccelerated_pde_solver_for/
-This framework can price American and European options, supporting underlyings that pay dividends.

 Performance Benchmarks
 This framework can price American and European options, supporting underlyings that pay dividends.

 <img width="972" height="694" alt="image" src="https://github.com/user-attachments/assets/c7a77b51-1c52-45e4-b804-f300c12e0069" />